-- When a law requires disclosure: We may disclose PHI when a law requires that we report information about suspected abuse, neglect or domestic violence, or in response to a court order, or to a law enforcement official.
-We must also disclose PHI to authorities who monitor our compliance with these privacy requirements. - For public health activities: We may disclose PHI when we are required to collect information about diseases or injuries, or to report vital statistics to a public health authority. - For health oversight activities: We may disclose PHI for health oversight activities such as audits, inspections, and civil or criminal investigations, or actions. - Relating to decedents: We may disclose PHI relating to an individual's death to coroners, medical examiners or funeral directors. - For organ, eye or tissue donation purposes: We may disclose PHI to organ procurement organizations relating to organ, eye, or tissue donations or transplants. - For research purposes: In certain circumstances and under supervision of a privacy board or institutional review board, we may disclose PHI for research purposes. - To avert a threat to health or safety: In order to avoid a serious threat to health or safety, we may disclose PHI as necessary to law enforcement or others persons who can reasonably prevent or lessen the threat of harm. - For specialized government functions: We may disclose PHI of military personnel and veterans, in certain situations to: correctional facilities, government programs relating to eligibility and enrollment, and for national security reasons, such as protection of the President. - For workers' compensation: We may disclose PHI to comply with workers' compensation laws.
+- When a Law Requires Disclosure: We may disclose PHI when a law requires that we report information about suspected abuse, neglect or domestic violence, or in response to a court order, or to a law enforcement official.
+We must also disclose PHI to authorities who monitor our compliance with these privacy requirements. - For Public Health Activities: We may disclose PHI when we are required to collect information about diseases or injuries, or to report vital statistics to a public health authority. - ▼ For health oversight activities: We may disclose PHI for health oversight activities such as audits, inspections and civil or criminal investigations, or actions. - Relating to decedents: We may disclose PHI relating to an individual's death to coroners, medical examiners or funeral directors. - ▼ For organ, eye or tissue donations purposes: We may disclose PHI to organ procurement organizations relating to organ, eye, or tissue donations or transplants. - For research purposes: In certain circumstances and under supervision of a privacy board or institutional review board, we may disclose PHI for research purposes. - ▼ To avert threat to health or safety: In order to avoid a serious threat to health or safety, we may disclose PHI as necessary to law enforcement or others persons who can reasonably prevent or lessen the threat of harm. - ▼ For specialized government functions: We may disclose PHI of military personnel and veterans in certain situations, to correctional facilities in certain situations, to government programs relating to eligibility and enrollment, and for national security reasons, such as protection of the President. - ▼ For workers' compensation: We may disclose PHI to comply with workers' compensation laws.

-Uses or Disclosures for Which You Must Be Given an Opportunity to Object
+Uses or Disclosures for Which You Must Be Given an Opportunity to Object:

-Sometimes, we may disclose your PHI if we have told you that we are going to use or disclose your information and you did not object.
+Sometimes we may disclose your PHI if we have told you that we are going to use or disclose your information and you did not object.
 Some examples are:

-- Patient directories: Your name, location, general condition, and religious affiliation may be put into our patient directory for use by clergy and callers or visitors who ask for you by name. - To family, friends, or others involved in your care: We may share information with these people directly related to your family's friends' or other persons' involvement in your care, or payment for your care.
+- Patient directories: Your name, location, general condition, and religious affiliation may be put into our patient directory for use by clergy and callers or visitors who ask for you by name. - To family, friends, or others involved in your care: We may share with these people information directly related to your family's friend's or other person's involvement in your care, or payment for your care.
 We may also share PHI with these people to notify them about your location, general condition, or death.